10/11/2017 0 Comments

 Most people injured in a motor vehicle accident in British Columbia are entitled to medical and rehabilitation benefits from the Insurance Company of British Columbia (ICBC).
 These benefits are paid regardless of who was at fault for the accident.
 Entitlement to these benefits is set out in Part 7 of the Insurance (Vehicle) Regulation.

-To qualify, a claimant must promptly notify ICBC of the accident, submit a written statement within 30 days of the accident and submit a proof of claim form within 90 days of the accident.
+To qualify, a claimant must promptly notify ICBC of the accident.
+Make a claim within 90 days of the accident.

 If a claimant has insurance with any private or extended group benefit program, those benefits must be used first.